acidb/mobiscroll-docs/docs/angular/_auto-generated/eventcalendar/renderers_scheduler.md

 - `currentResource`: _string | number_ - The resource of the row or column where the event is being rendered.

 **Default value**: `undefined`

-### renderScheduleEventContent {#renderer-renderScheduleEventContent}
+### scheduleEventTemplate {#template-scheduleEventTemplate}

-(event: MbscCalendarEventData) => any

-Customize the event content that appears on the scheduler and timeline.
+Template to customize the events that appear on the scheduler and timeline.
-The Eventcalendar will take care of styling and you can focus on what you show inside of the event.
+The Eventcalendar will take care of the positioning, but everything else (like background color, hover effect, etc.) is left to you.

-If you are looking to fully customize the event (e.g. add custom hover effects) you will need to use the [renderScheduleEvent](#renderer-renderScheduleEvent) option.
-In that case you will only get the positioning done by the Eventcalendar and everything else is up to you.
+If you are looking to customize only the content (e.g. add custom elements) and don&#039;t want to bother with the styling of the event, you can use the [scheduleEventContentTemplate](#template-scheduleEventContentTemplate) option.

 Some of the event specific details are computed, but there is also a reference to the **original** event they come from.
 The following event specific properties are available: